 GrainCommons - SeedWays

-GrainCommons is a transnational artistic project connecting Ireland and the Nordic region.
+GrainCommons is a transnational collaborative project connecting artistic practice, agriculture and cultural memory through grain.

 Working across field, harvest and kitchen, the project approaches seed and grain as culture rather than commodity, carried through memory, labour and story.